mrinfinity15/LTP-2/README.md

 #Run the model training and evaluation in your terminal:
 python LTP2.py

+(🔍 This script will:
+Load the first 5000 rows from the supply chain dataset

+Merge product traffic logs from tokenized_access_logs.csv

+Extract features like weekday, hour, location, and traffic

+Train a RandomForestRegressor with grid search

+Print:

+MAE (Mean Absolute Error)

+R² Score

+Output:

+predictions.csv: Actual vs Predicted lead time

+feature_importance_with_traffic.png: Key influencing features)

 #To launch the interactive dashboard, run:
 streamlit run lead_time_dashboard.py

+(What you can do in the dashboard:
+Upload required files:

+DataCoSupplyChainDataset.csv

+tokenized_access_logs.csv

+Select one of the following models:

+Random Forest

+XGBoost

+LightGBM

+Visualizations provided:

+📉 MAE & R² Score

+📊 Feature Importance (Top predictors)

+🟠 Residual Distribution

+📋 Prediction Table (actual vs predicted)

+⬇️ Download predictions as CSV)

 #Required CSV Files
 | File Name                      | Description                                        |